Cat Facts | 35 Interesting Facts about Cats (You didn’t Know)

-Cats have been for many mysterious creatures throughout the centuries.
-From a symbol of divinity in ancient times to a cursed symbol of a devil in the middle ages, these elegant and agile animals haven’t stopped to fascinate us.
+Throughout the centuries, by many cats have been considered mysterious creatures.
+From a symbol of divinity in ancient times to a symbol of the devil in the middle ages, these elegant and agile animals haven’t stopped fascinating us.

-Below are listed 35 cat facts that we believe will broaden your knowledge about our furry feline friends.
-Let us know in the comments if any other interesting cat facts should be added to the list.
+Below are 35 cat facts that will broaden your knowledge about our feline friends.

 Cat facts you didn’t know about